-This report sets out the provisional findings of our market study into general insurance add-on products.
+This report sets out our final findings from our market study on the sale of general insurance add-ons.
+This follows on from our provisional findings report in March 2014, and takes account of the consultation responses we received.
 The study was launched by the FSA in December 2012 and was confirmed as the FCA’s first market study in July 2013.

 A wide range of general insurance products are sold alongside or on the back of ‘primary products’.